blt5314/CrossSpeciesEmotionDetection/README.md

 1. The initial dataset by default will be the dog dataset, simply run the /models/createmodel.py script to create the first dog model

-2. To create the human model, you must change the word dog on line 41 in createmodel.py to human
+2. To create the human model, you must change the word dog on line 41 (modelSaveName) in createmodel.py to human

 3. you must also change line 2 in config.py to human

 4. run createmodel.py again to create the human model

-5. To create the combined model, you must change the word dog on line 41 in createmodel.py to combined
+5. To create the combined model, you must change the word dog on line 41 (modelSaveName) in createmodel.py to combined

 6. you must also change line 2 in config.py to combined